rawagschal/e-comm/README.md

 ## Usage

-Open it in your code editor, run `npm i` to install dependencies, use MySQL CLI to create the schema, and run `npm start` to start the application's server.
+Open it in your code editor, run `npm i` to install dependencies, use MySQL CLI to create and connect to development database, and run `npm start` to start the application's server.
 Use Insomnia Core or a similar program to test CRUD operations.

 ## Credits